petrowsky/filemaker.tmbundle/Support/help.markdown

 ### Why don't the snippets expand for me?

 Many of the bundle snippets are bound to a certain language.
 Check that the language for your current document is set to "FileMaker".
 Do this by selecting from the languages available in the left-hand side of the footer bar.
+Also note that snippet triggers are case sensitive.
+This bundle uses lowercase triggers.

 ### Why are the FileMaker bundle commands grayed out?